 Name Age Position

 Thomas A. Moore 59 Chief Executive Officer and Chairman of our Board of Directors

 Dr. James Patton 51 Director

 Roni A. Appel 42 Director

 Dr. Thomas McKearn 60 Director

 Richard Berman 67 Director

 John Rothman, Ph.D.
 61 Executive Vice President of Clinical and Scientific Operations

 Mark J. Rosenblum 56 Chief Financial Officer, Senior Vice President and Secretary

-Roni A. Appel Dr. Thomas McKearn Richard Berman John Rothman, Ph.D.
-42 60 67 61 Director Director Director Executive Vice President of Clinical and Scientific Operations

 Thomas A. Moore.
+Mr. Moore joined our Board as an independent director in September 2006.
 Effective December 15, 2006, Mr. Moore was appointed our Chairman and Chief Executive Officer.
 He is currently also a director of MD Offices, an electronic medical records provider, and Opt-e-scrip, Inc., which markets a clinical system to compare multiple drugs in the same patient.
 He also serves as Chairman of the board of directors of Mayan Pigments, Inc., which has developed and patented Mayan pigment technology.
 Previously, from June 2002 to June 2004 Mr. Moore was President and Chief Executive Officer of Biopure Corporation, a developer of oxygen therapeutics that are intravenously administered to deliver oxygen to the body's tissues.
 From 1996 to November 2000 he was President and Chief Executive Officer of Nelson Communications.
 Prior to 1996, Mr. Moore had a 23-year career with the Procter & Gamble Company in multiple managerial positions, including President of Health Care Products where he was responsible for prescription and over-the-counter medications worldwide, and Group Vice President of the Procter & Gamble Company.
+Mr. Moore is a graduate of Princeton University.
+Mr. Moore's extensive business, managerial, executive and leadership experience in the healthcare industry make him particularly qualified to serve on our Board.